ajit200315/Ajit/README.md

 ## Task 2: Follow-up Questions

-For this task, please include your answers for the questions described in [mini-project instructions](Mini-project.md) file below:
+For this task, please include your answers for the questions described in [mini-project instructions](Mini-project.md):

 ### Q1